-Long-term loans granted to third parties are intended to support the financing of activities of these enterprises under common strategic objectives.
-They are secured by bets on securities (shares), bets on receivables and promissory notes.
+The long-term loans granted to third parties aim to support the financing of these companies for general strategic objectives.
+They are secured with pledges on securities (shares), pledged on receivables and promissory notes.

-Receivables from securities transactions are receivables from sold investments in subsidiaries and are as follows:
+Receivables under transactions in securities comprise receivables under an investment in subsidiaries and are as follows: